hoast/hoast/README.md

 The following list are project that are build with this project.

-- [`docs`](hoast.js.org) - The project's website is of couse build using the project itself.
+- [`docs`](hoast.js.org) - The project's website is of course build using the project itself.

 ## Version numbering

-The libraries follow sementic versioning meaning a version number follows the `MAJOR.MINOR.PATCH` format.
+The libraries follow semantic versioning meaning a version number follows the `MAJOR.MINOR.PATCH` format.
 Each segment is incrementend as follows:

 - `MAJOR` version for backwards incompatible changes are made;
 - `MINOR` version for functionality added in a backwards compatible manner;